moj-analytical-services/user-guidance/source/documentation/tools/visual-studio-code/index.md

 For more information on using GitHub Copilot CLI, please refer to GitHub's [documentation](https://docs.github.com/en/copilot/how-tos/copilot-cli/use-copilot-cli).

-## Accessing a Locally Running Application
+## Accessing a locally running application

 As Visual Studio Code's [port forwarding](https://code.visualstudio.com/docs/editor/port-forwarding) functionality does not work in our environment, we have enabled similar functionality using [host based routing](https://kubernetes.github.io/ingress-nginx/user-guide/basic-usage/).